i18next/i18next-parser/README.md

 Multiple globbing patterns are supported to specify complex file selections.
 You can learn how to write globs [here](https://github.com/isaacs/node-glob).
 Note that glob must be wrapped with single quotes when passed as arguments.

+**IMPORTANT NOTE**: If you pass the globs as CLI argument, they must be relative to where you run the command (aka relative to `process.cwd()`).
+If you pass the globs via the `input` option of the config file, they must be relative to the config file.

 - **-c, --config <path>**: Path to the output directory (default: locales/$LOCALE/$NAMESPACE.json)
 - **-o, --output <path>**: Where to write the locale files.
 - **-S, --silent**: Disable logging to stdout.